rajaraodv/redispubsub/README_with_cf_blog_format.md

 <a href='http://socket.io/' target='_blank'>Socket.io</a> is one of the earliest and most popular Node.js modules to help build real-time apps like chat, social networking etc. (note: <a href='https://github.com/sockjs/sockjs-client' target='_blank'>SockJS</a> is another popular library similar to Socket.io).

-When you run such a server in the cloud that has a load-balancer/reverse proxy, routers etc, you need to configure it to work properly, especially when you scale the server to use multiple instances.
+When you run such a server in a cloud that has a load-balancer/reverse proxy, routers etc, you need to configure it to work properly, especially when you scale the server to use multiple instances.

 One of the constraints Socket.io, SockJS and similar libraries have is that they need to continuously talk to the ***same instance*** of the server.
 They work perfectly well when there is only 1 instance of the server.